brunoguyy12/Disease-Prediction/README.md

 ## Additional Notes

-- **Screenshot**: The homepage screenshot is linked as `./assets/homepage.png`.
-Store your screenshot in an assets folder in your repository and adjust the path if needed (e.g., `./screenshots/home.png`).
-- **Credits**: Special thanks to anyone who contributed ideas, code, or feedback (add names if applicable).
+- **Credits**: Special thanks to anyone who contributed ideas, code, or feedback.
 - **Related Resources**: For more information, explore related tools like Hugging Face or scikit-learn documentation.